 Equality Objectives

 In line with the Public Sector Equality Duty requirements we are required to have one or more published equality objectives, that are specific and measurable and cover a period of up to four years.
-In recognition of the issue identified through the EDS22 process and drawing upon existing priorities for the ICB, we have set the following 3 equality objectives for the ICB:
+In recognition of the issues identified through our EDS assessment and drawing upon existing priorities for the ICB, we have recently reviewed our 3 equality objectives for the ICB.
+The following objectives are underpinned by an action plan.

 Overview of Gloucestershire’s Equality Information